This is an archived issue of Belletrista. If you are looking for the current issue, you can find it here

 Book cover

-Translated from the the French by Timothy Bent
+Translated from the French by Mildred Mortimer

 READ MORE